 Athletes will proceed along the course as outlined on the maps on the website.
 There will be distance signage at 15 km intervals.
 The bike course ends at Stony Plain Heritage Pavilion.
 Volunteers will be on-hand at the dismount to assist you in dismounting but you will rack your own bike in the appropriately numbered rack in the Transition Zone.

 The run will progress on roads and pathways within Stony Plain and around tit’s trail system.
 Not all roads are traffic free so please be aware of your surroundings and listen carefully to all marshals.
 The run course will have distance signs posted every kilometer and aid stations positioned approximately every 2km.
 The aid stations will provide water, Electrolyte Drink & gels and other assistance.

 The finish line will be located in front of The Stony Plain Pavilion near T2.
 The finish line will have a clock displaying the total time from the start.

 Smile as you cross the finish line because you have just had a great race and you are on camera.
 Volunteers will be holding a finish line tape for you to cross.

 After you cross the finish line volunteers will be available to assist you.

 Recovery food and drinks will be available immediately after you finish the race.
-You will be able to collect your bike, T1 (swim gear) bag, T2 (Bike gear) bag and dry clothes bag from T2.

 *Times are tentative and subject to change.
 Times will be confirmed and a scheduled will be prepared and distributed to all athletes by email and included in your race package.